bluelibs/bluelibs/README.md

 ## About BlueLibs

-BlueLibs is a collection of open-source products which help you quickly prototype web applications and giving you a set of tools to help you scale your app.
-We believe web development should be fun and engaging, and we hope you will enjoy our work.
-This is [our official website](https://www.bluelibs.com), and here you can get started with [our documentation](https://www.bluelibs.com/docs/).
+BlueLibs is a collection of open-source products which help you quickly prototype web applications and scale your app while respecting [SOLID](https://en.wikipedia.org/wiki/SOLID) principles.
+This is [our official website](https://www.bluelibs.com), this is [our documentation page](https://www.bluelibs.com/docs/).

 Features: